 Eight years ago, China issued a first warning: Authorities forbid banks from conducting bitcoin-related transactions.
 The restriction was a joint decision between the People’s Bank of China, financial regulators, and the information technology ministry, the BBC reported at the time.

 In September 2017, multiple media outlets reported that China was ready to ban bitcoin and cryptocurrency exchanges.
-Bloomberg outlined that the country would restrict trading exchanges but would maintain over-the-counter OTC markets.
+Bloomberg outlined that the country would restrict trading exchanges but maintain over-the-counter OTC markets.
 The news collapsed the Bitcoin price by $500 to place it at the time at $4,100.

 More attacks on Bitcoin and cryptocurrencies

-If eliminating local exchanges wasn't enough, China targeted its restrictions in February 2018 against international exchanges.
-The country would block all the web pages of foreign platforms to stop the commercialization of the cryptocurrency.
+If eliminating local exchanges wasn’t enough, China targeted its restrictions in February 2018 against international exchanges.
+The country would block all the web pages of foreign platforms to stop the commercialization of cryptocurrency.

 That same year, the Asian giant again, through its central bank, closed the doors to Initial Coin Offerings (ICO).
 The decision came after analysts determined that they were suspicious collections and would probably serve to commit fraud.